mvo5/unattended-upgrades/README.md

 "origin:archive".

-Origins-Pattern allows you to give a list of patterns to match against.
+Origins-Pattern allows you to give a list of (glob-style) patterns to match against.
 For example:
 ```
  Unattended-Upgrade::Origins-Pattern {
         "origin=Google\, Inc.,suite=contrib";